JMHenri/jekyll-now/_posts/2014-3-3-Hello-World.md

 So I needed something that was foolproof.
 No matter how badly things went, even if my server is compromised, customer funds must be safe.

+This post lays out a proposed solution.
+In my opinion, this can be extended to many websites as a protocol which protects

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).